 To reach the start of the tour you will travel north by train from Oslo Gardermoen Airport to the town of Vinstra.
 Here you will be collected at the railway station and we will take a taxi transfer of approximately 35 minutes to Rondablikk in the Rondane National Park to our mountain hotel.
 The train station is in the airport building at Oslo Gardermoen which makes everything easy.
-To ensure that you are able to make use of the prearranged group transfer, from train station to the hotel, you should take the 1429 hrs train to Vinstra, which is likely to be on the Departure board as the line to Trondheim S. Upon arrival at Vinstra station at 1716 hrs you will be collected by our hotel.
+To ensure that you are able to make use of the prearranged group transfer, from train station to the hotel, you should take the 1429 hrs train to Vinstra, which is likely to be on the Departure board as the line to Trondheim S. Upon arrival at Vinstra station, at 1716 hrs, you will be collected by our hotel.
 Tickets are easily booked on line, and you will usually benefit from a reduced price if you book in advance at Vy.no.

 It may also be possible to travel to Oslo late on the Friday evening if you have a very early flight on the Saturday.
 There are various hotels at Oslo airport which make an overnight prior to an early flight very easy.

 When booking a trip we ask you to acquire insurance to cover you for the following: